-In 2013, the City of Patterson received a grant award from the Department of Forestry and Fire Protection (Cal Fire) to conduct a city-wide tree inventory.
-The purpose of this grant program is to fund the creation and implementation of early state urban forestry projects or programs.
-Early stage projects and programs are characterized by historical absence of an Urban Forestry, Community Forestry, or Urban Greening Program.
+In 2013, the city of Patterson received a grant award from the Department of Forestry and Fire Protection (CAL FIRE) to conduct a city-wide tree inventory.
+The purpose of this grant program was to fund the creation and implementation of early state urban forestry projects or programs.
+Early stage projects and programs are characterized by historical absence of an Urban Forestry, Community Forestry or Urban Greening Program.
 A tree inventory is the first step to achieving these type of programs.

 After an impressive demonstration, Davey's Resource Group was the contractor chosen to conduct the inventory.
-The City of Patterson has approximately 12,500 which were all inventoried and surveyed for a wide-range of attributes.
+The city of Patterson has approximately 12,500 trees which were all inventoried and surveyed for a wide-range of attributes.
 These attributes included: mapping coordinates, location, specie, condition, and age.
 We will be able to use this data for future tree replacement projects and budgeting purposes.
-The inventory began October 1 and was recently completed.

 This grant award was made possible by Proposition 84: The Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 and the City of Patterson.